Mijanguitos/mijanguitos.github.io/index.md

 ### Gas detection safety system
 [Supervised by Intel](https://www.intel.la/content/www/xl/es/homepage.html)

 To implement a safety system that focuses on the detection of harmful gases, interconnected sensors that measure different environmental variables are needed.
-If the gas concentration is above the permitted limits measured with an MQ3-alcohol and MQ135-CO<sub>2</sub> sensors, the system activates ventilation fans and alarm systems to prevent accidents and preserve the health and well-being of individuals.
+The system activates ventilation fans and an alarm system if the gas concentration is above the permitted limits measured with an MQ3-alcohol and MQ135-CO<sub>2</sub>.
 The microcontroller used is an ATmega328P, which additionally communicates via Bluetooth with a computer to monitor the system in real time.

 <img src="images/P2-diagram.png?raw=true"/>
 <img src="images/P2-schematic.png?raw=true"/>

 ---
 ### Smart garbage can system
-Implmentation of the internet of things

 This smart trash monitoring system uses a Raspberry Pi an ultrasonic sensor to determine the percentage of waste accumulated in the can.
 The data is sent and stored in a MySQL database deployed with XAMPP, and presented on a dashboard for easy and convenient viewing by users.
 The idea is, if expanded, to have a network of cans to improve the route efficiency of garbage collection services.